Alstadhaug

-Alstadhaug is a parish and small village in the municipality of Levanger in Trøndelag county, Norway.
+Alstadhaug is small village in Levanger Municipality in Trøndelag county, Norway.
+It is located northeast of the village of Skogn, south of the village of Nesset, and west of the village of Momarka.
+The area is also a Church of Norway parish based at the Alstadhaug Church which is located in the village.
+The village area and church are both located on top of a hill overlooking great parts of Levanger and the Trondheimsfjord region.

+Name

 The name, which can be traced back to prehistoric times, is derived from the farm of Alstadhaug, located next to the Alstadhaug Church.
-The farm and church are both located on top of a hill overlooking great parts of Levanger and the Trondheimsfjord region.
 The etymology of Alstadaug is unknown, but the first element might be a personal name.
-It is located northeast of the village of Skogn, south of the village of Nesset, and west of the village of Momarka.